Astra-exe/TDLF2025/api/docs/registration-categories/index.md

         }
     ],
     "status": 200,
-    "description": "Information about all the categories of pair's players registration" }
+    "description": "Information about all the categories of pairs players registration" }
 ```